elbobo/aframe-resizer-component/README.md

   </body>
 ```
 # Recommended
-Use the `resizer` component in combination a `look-at` component to ensure your labels are always legible not just in terms of distance but also the entities rotation relative to the camera.
+Use the `resizer` component in combination with a `look-at` component to ensure your labels are always legible not just in terms of distance but also the entities rotation relative to the camera.
 Examples of those components can be found [here](https://www.npmjs.com/package/aframe-look-at-component) and [here](https://github.com/blairmacintyre/aframe-look-at-billboard-component).
 See below example of the 2 combined

 ```html
   <head>